 Use the WAN Settings screen if you have already configured the Quick Setup Wizard section and you would like to change your Internet connection type.
-The WAN Settings screen allows you to specify the type of WAN port connect you want to establish with your ISP.
-In the WAN Settings screen you can also specify the router to act as a Bridge.
-The WAN settings offer the following selections for the router's WAN port, Dynamic IP, PPPOE, PPTP, Static IP Address, DNS and Bridge.
+The WAN Settings screen allows you to specify the type of each WAN port connect you want to establish with your ISP.
+The WAN settings offer the following selections for the router's WAN ports, Dynamic IP, PPPOE, PPTP, Static IP Address.
+You have to select one of the two WAN ports first and configure one WAN port at a time.

-Parameters Description 2.2.1 Dynamic IP Your ISP will automatically give you an IP address 2.2.2 PPPoE Your ISP requires PPPoE connection.
+Parameters Description 2.2.1 Dynamic IP address Your ISP will automatically give you an IP address 2.2.2 PPPoE Your ISP requires PPPoE connection.
 2.2.3 PPTP Your ISP requires you to use a Point-to-Point Tunneling Protocol (PPTP) connection.
-2.2.4 Static IP Your ISP has given you an IP address already 2.2.5 Bridge The router can be used as a bridge between LANs 2.2.6 DNS You can specify a DNS server that you wish to use
+2.2.4 Static IP address Your ISP has given you an IP address already